-Measurements of all four activities are captured in different ways through the framework of these tables.
+Elements of all four activities are captured in different ways in these estimates.
 The resulting tables serve several purposes, all of which contribute in different ways to understanding the economy.

 The economy can be considered as a series of relationships.
 Flow diagrams can be created describing different elements of these relationships.
 For example, in economics the reciprocal circulation of income between producers and consumers is referred to as the circular flow of income.
 The circular flow of income shows how financial payments flow between corporations and households within the economy.
 It also shows the interaction between different sectors of the economy and the rest of the world.
 An overview of these interactions is presented below1.
-These tables enable several of the most important of these relationships (for example the flows between households and firms) to be unpicked and examined discretely element by element, sector by sector.
+These tables enable important relationships (for example the flows between households and firms) to be unpicked and examined discretely, sector by sector.